juhp/hkgr/README.md

 ```
 $ hkgr tagdist
 ```
-The `tagdist` command reads the current package version (from the `.cabal` file in the current directory) to `git tag`, and then runs `cabal sdist` on a temporary pristine checkout of that tag.
+The `tagdist` command first reads the current package version (from the `.cabal` file in the current directory), and uses that to `git tag`.

-If the tag already exists
+It then runs `cabal sdist` from a temporary pristine checkout of the tag to generate the dist tarball.

-(eg if you already ran `tagdist` earlier for the current version), you can use `--force` to move the tag to the latest commit and generate a new tarball off that, otherwise `tagdist` will refuse to run again.
+If the tag already exists (eg if you already ran `tagdist` earlier), and you need to add commits to the release you can use `--force` to move the tag to the latest commit and generate a new tarball off that, otherwise `tagdist` refuses to run again to prevent accidently overwriting the tag and dist tarball.

-One should not be able to (force) `tagdist` for an already published (ie released) version.
+One should not be able to `tagdist` on an already published (ie released) version.

 (If sdist fails for some reason then hkgr tries to reset the tag.)